 Other housing and welfare assistance

 We also have a housing and welfare service that can help with housing issues, food, gas, electric and other essentials.
 You can contact this team by emailing: Housingandwelfaresupport@walsall.gov.uk or calling 01922 652250.
 For information on these services please visit the Housing and Welfare Support Service pages.

-We have been made aware that there is currently a text message scam active that invites you to click a link in order to claim a £435 refund on your council tax as part of Covid-19 relief.
-There is no council tax refund scheme in place, for help with your council tax during this time, please see below.
+We have been made aware that there is currently a text message scam active that invites you to click a link in order to claim a £435 refund on your council tax as part of coronavirus relief.
+There is no council tax refund scheme in place.
+For help with your council tax during this time, please see below.